DPDK/dpdk/doc/guides/tools/cryptoperf.rst

 The ``dpdk-test-crypto-perf`` tool is a Data Plane Development Kit (DPDK) utility that allows measuring performance parameters of PMDs available in the crypto tree.
 There are available two measurement types: throughput and latency.
-User can use multiply cores to run tests on but only one type of crypto PMD can be measured during single application execution.
+User can use multiple cores to run tests on but only one type of crypto PMD can be measured during single application execution.
 Cipher parameters, type of device, type of operation and chain mode have to be specified in the command line as application